Quiet Biology

 Mathematically, this condition arises when the rate of environmental change exceeds the rate of adaptive genetic or phenotypic adjustment.
 In such systems, populations continually pursue an adaptive peak that has already moved elsewhere.
 The evolutionary distance between the current population state and the optimal state remains large, not because the population is failing to evolve, but because the target is moving faster than evolution can follow.[6]

 This principle has important implications for cancer evolution.
 Tumour populations often adapt efficiently to stable environments, evolving phenotypes optimised for specific metabolic, hormonal, or therapeutic conditions.
-If those conditions fluctuate continuously, however, tumour populations may never reach a stable evolutionary optimum.
-Instead, they remain trapped in a state of incomplete adaptation, chronically maladapted, and therefore constrained in their capacity for progressive evolutionary escape.
+If those conditions fluctuate continuously and rapidly enough, however, tumour populations may never reach a stable evolutionary optimum.
+Instead, they may remain in a state of incomplete adaptation, chronically maladapted, and therefore constrained in their capacity for progressive evolutionary escape.

 Dynamic fitness landscapes can arise in tumours through multiple mechanisms.
 Intermittent therapeutic intervention introduces cycles of selective pressure and relief that continuously shift which phenotypes are favoured.
 Cyclical metabolic environments alter the energetic substrates available to tumour cells, favouring different metabolic configurations at different times.
-Fluctuating hormonal conditions reshape the endocrine signalling landscape in ways that tumour populations must continuously re-optimise against.
+Fluctuating hormonal conditions reshape the endocrine signalling landscape.
 Immune activation and suppression cycles alter the immunological niche.
 Physiological disturbances such as structured exercise introduce transient systemic perturbations across multiple of these axes simultaneously.

 06Ecological Disturbance and Tumour Stability

 Ecological systems outside oncology provide instructive analogies.
 In natural ecosystems, periodic disturbances, fires, floods, grazing events, prevent the dominance of single species and maintain biodiversity.
-The intermediate disturbance hypothesis proposes that moderate, periodic disturbance maximises species diversity by preventing competitive exclusion while not destroying populations entirely.
-Stable environments, by contrast, often allow competitive exclusion, in which one species monopolises available resources.[7]
+The intermediate disturbance hypothesis, proposed by Connell in 1978 and influential though not without subsequent debate regarding its universality, suggests that moderate, periodic disturbance may maximise species diversity by preventing competitive exclusion while not destroying populations entirely.[7]
+Stable environments, by contrast, often allow competitive exclusion, in which one species monopolises available resources.

 Within this framework, physiological processes such as structured exercise may function as systemic ecological disturbances.
 Exercise induces transient fluctuations in metabolic substrates, oxygen distribution, immune activity, and endocrine signalling.
-While these perturbations are well tolerated by healthy tissues with full metabolic flexibility, tumour populations operating near the limits of metabolic adaptation may struggle to respond effectively to repeated environmental shifts.
+While these perturbations are well tolerated by healthy tissues with full metabolic flexibility, tumour populations may be less able to accommodate repeated environmental shifts if they are operating near the limits of metabolic adaptation.
 Such disturbances do not eliminate tumours directly.
-They alter the evolutionary landscape in which tumours evolve, and may impose a meaningful constraint on evolutionary convergence.
+They alter the evolutionary landscape in which tumours evolve, and may impose a meaningful constraint on evolutionary convergence in populations whose adaptive reserve is limited.

 07Implications for Prostate Cancer Management